Existence of moduli spaces for algebraic stacks

 \begin{proof} We immediately reduce to the case when $S$ is the spectrum of an algebraically closed field $k$ and $x \in |\cX|$ is a closed point.
 If $f(x)$ is not closed, then there exists a specialization $f(x) \rightsquigarrow y_0$ of $k$-points to a closed point.
 By \Cref{L:isotrivial}, there exists a morphism $\Theta_k \to \cY$ realizing $f(x) \rightsquigarrow y_0$.
 As the diagram

 can be filled in with a morphism $h$ and $x \in |\cX|$ is closed, $h(0) = h(1)$.
 It follows that $f(x) = y_0$ is closed. \end{proof}

 \begin{rem} The converse of \Cref{L:closed-to-closed} is not true; see \Cref{E:relative5}. \end{rem} For the construction of good moduli spaces we will need a variant of the above properties.
-Let $\cX$ and $\cY$ be algebraic stacks of finite type with affine diagonal over a noetherian algebraic space $S$, and let $f \co \cX \to \cY$ be a morphism.
-Define $\Sigma_f \subset |\cX|$ be the set of points $x \in |\cX|$ where $f$ is \emph{not} $\Theta$-surjective at $x$, i.e., points $x \in |\cX|$ where there exists a representative $\Spec(k) \to \cX$ of $x$ with $k$ algebraically closed and a commutative diagram as in diagram \eqref{E:theta-surjective} which cannot be filled in.
+Let $f \co \cX \to \cY$ be a morphism of algebraic stacks, locally of finite presentation and quasi-separated over a quasi-separated algebraic space $S$, with affine stabilizers.
+Define $\Sigma_f \subset |\cX|$ to be the set of points $x \in |\cX|$ where $f$ is \emph{not} $\Theta$-surjective at $x$, i.e., points $x \in |\cX|$ where there exists a representative $\Spec(k) \to \cX$ of $x$ with $k$ algebraically closed and a commutative diagram as in diagram \eqref{E:theta-surjective} which cannot be filled in.
 By definition, $\Sigma_f$ is the image under $p_1$ of the complement of the image of $\ev(f)_1$, i.e.,

-\begin{lem} Let $\cX$ and $\cY$ be algebraic stacks of finite type with affine diagonal over a noetherian algebraic space $S$, and let $f \co \cX \to \cY$ be a representable, quasi-finite, and separated morphism.
-Suppose that either \begin{enumerate} \item $\cY$ admits a good moduli space; or \item $\cY \cong [\Spec(A) / \GL_N]$ for some $N$. \end{enumerate} Then the locus $\Sigma_f \subset |\cX|$ is closed. \end{lem}
+\begin{lem} Let $\cX$ and $\cY$ be algebraic stacks, locally of finite {type and quasi-separated over a noetherian} algebraic space $S$, with separated diagonal and affine stabilizers.
+Let $f \co \cX \to \cY$ be a representable, quasi-finite, and separated morphism.
+Suppose that either \begin{enumerate} \item $\cY$ admits a good moduli space; or \item $\cY$ is locally reductive and admits an adequate moduli space. \end{enumerate} Then the locus $\Sigma_f \subset |\cX|$ is closed. \end{lem}